-Fear of missing out isn’t a young person’s thing
+Fear of Missing Out isn’t a silly social-media thing

 Other factors, such as loneliness, low self-esteem, and low self-compassion, are more strongly associated with the FoMO phenomenon.
 These all involve aspects of social anxiety, in this case the anxiety that other people are having fun without you.

 “FoMo is not an adolescent or young adult problem, necessarily,” said the paper’s lead author Chris Barry.

 “We expected FoMo to be higher in younger age groups, particularly because of the tremendous amount of social development happening at those times,” he said, “but that’s not what we found.”

 Barry and co-author Megan Wong conducted a survey of more than 400 people across the United States.
 Their ages ranged from 14 to 47.
 Barry and Wong asked them a wide range of questions related to self-perception, life satisfaction, and social media use.

 Social media use is not a good “fear of missing out” predictor

 Surprisingly, they found that social media use was not a good predictor of FoMo.
 For example, different people with similar levels of social media use might have very different reactions to seeing their friends’ activities.
 One might find seeing other people having fun as inspiring, while the other might find it upsetting.